 If at the end of the warning period a student who has been on warning status has not met both the college's cumulative GPA and completion percentage standards, the student shall be suspended.
 Students on suspension are not eligible to register or receive financial aid.
-Without an appeal (see "Appeals and Probation" below), the suspension period is for one calendar year.
-Students returning after the one-year suspension period must still appeal for potential financial aid reinstatement.
+Without an appeal (see "Appeals and Probation" below), the suspension period is for one academic semester, not including summer.
+Students returning after the suspension period must still appeal for potential financial aid reinstatement.